 Year 9 pupils take part in a number of different activities to help them consider and choose their GCSE options.

 In November pupils attend the “Ambitions Event” with Year 9s from other local schools.
-Following the success in South Gloucestershire this programme has been introduced to Stroud in 2013.
-All Year 9s choose 5 interactive workshops which they would like to take part in from a choice of 30 different employment sectors.
+Following the success in South Gloucestershire this programme was introduced to Stroud in 2013.
+All Year 9s choose 5 interactive workshops in which they would like to take part from a choice of 30 different employment sectors.
 This event is organised by SGS College and Stroud District Council.
-During the evening there will be an opportunity for Years 9-13 and their parents or carers to speak to employers and training providers.
+During the evening there will be an opportunity for Years 9-11 and their parents or carers to speak to employers and training providers.

-Through tutorials, pupils continue developing their strengths and recognise the importance of developing their aptitudes.
+Through tutorials, pupils continue to develop their strengths and recognise the importance of developing their aptitudes.
 They use careers software to find out about career pathways and during lesson time we will confirm the pupils’ knowledge about the qualifications framework.

 Pupils are introduced to Kudos a careers software programme which asks a series of questions and as a result of the answers produces a list of suggested careers.
 This programme enables these jobs to be researched further and is a tutor-led activity.